Uganda confirms casualties among country's soldiers in Somali attack

 Al-Shabaab has been fighting to topple Somalia’s Western-backed government and establish its own rule based on a strict interpretation of Islamic law since 2006.

-Mr Museveni said during the attack that some soldiers did not perform as expected and panicked.
-Al-Shabaab had taken advantage of the ensuing chaos and overran the base, destroying some equipment.
+According to Mr Museveni, some soldiers did not perform as expected during the attack, and panicked.
+Al-Shabaab took advantage of the ensuing chaos and overran the base, destroying some equipment, he said.

 The assailants numbered about 800 and during the attack the Ugandan troops were forced to withdraw to a nearby base, about 9km away, he said.